Why EDP is Essential for IPFIX in VCF Operations

 https://www.linkedin.com/in/gaberosas/

-Ken Guo serves as a Product Manager on the VCF Networking team, specifically leading the strategy and development for IPFIX.
+Ken Guo serves as a Product Manager on the VCF Networking team.
+He leads Network Operations and Tooling.
 He brings more than 18 years of expertise in computer networking across engineering and product roles.

 https://www.linkedin.com/in/kenguo/